BridgesLabCMU/Lysis-sensing-scripts/README.md

 # Lysis-sensing-scripts

-Sample scripts for analyzing brightfield timelapses for the manuscript "Cell-lysis sensing drives biofilm formatiton in *Vibrio cholerae*"
+Sample scripts for analyzing brightfield timelapses for the manuscript "Cell-lysis sensing drives biofilm formation in *Vibrio cholerae*"

+DOI: 10.5281/zenodo.10676734